 Grassroots for Affordable Jewish Education (GAJE)

-- GAJE is an independent, grassroots group.
-Its mission is to make Jewish education in our community affordable for every family that wishes to send its children to a Jewish day school.
+- GAJE is a group of volunteers that actively seeks to help make Jewish education in Ontario affordable for every family that wishes to send its children to a Jewish day school.

 - For the latest information on GAJE activities, research resources and profiles of those involved with GAJE, visit our website at https://gaje.ca and our Facebook page at https://www.facebook.com/GrassrootsAffordableJewishEducation.

 What you can do